OpenMobileAlliance/oma_github_pages/content/index.md

                 target: _blank
   -
     name: RowText
-    text: (*) _Note: The Open Mobile Alliance is not responsible for the content of any particular implementation and does not endorse any particular implementation._
+    text: (*) _Note - The Open Mobile Alliance is not responsible for the content of any particular implementation and does not endorse any particular implementation._

   -
     name: RowSeparator
     size: XL #provide XS, S, M, L, XL spacing between component